antonychalks/BattleshipsGame/README.md

 ### Unfixed Bugs

 All bugs that I found were noted into [bugs.txt](bugs.txt) as I went, along with the cause and solution I found worked.
+I do not believe there are any unfixed bugs.

 ## Deployment